Criminology BA (Hons) (with Foundation Year)

 Year Two

-Explorations in Criminology (Core)
+Explorations in Criminology

-Your core second year course will draw on the threshold concepts and knowledge developed in the first year to explore significant areas of contemporary criminological interest including: Crime and the Media, Victimology, Human Rights, the Politics of Crime and Criminal Justice Policy, Critical Criminology, Psychological Criminology, and research methods.
+In your second year, core modules build on the threshold concepts and knowledge developed in the first year.
+You will explore contemporary areas of criminological interest, including: Victimology, Human Rights, the Politics of Crime and Criminal Justice Policy, Critical Criminology, Psychological Criminology, Drugs and Substance Misuse, Hate Crime, Sex and Crime, Criminology of the Global South, Transnational Crime, Corporate Crime, and Research Methods.

 Year Three

-Advanced Studies in Criminology (Core)
+Advanced Studies in Criminology 1

-Advanced Studies in Criminology (Additional)
+Advanced Studies in Criminology 2*

 Entry requirements